-Polar Corp. maintains a joint venture agreement with Cott Corporation under the Northeast Retailer Brands name to produce and distribute most of the retailer branded beverages across the Northeast.
+Polar Corp. maintains a joint venture agreement with Cott Corporation under the Northeast Retailer Brands name to produce and distribute most of the retailer's branded beverages across the Northeast.

-In addition to serving New England and upstate New York, the company's beverages are available in limited areas of Ohio, Pennsylvania, North and South Carolina, Georgia, and Florida.
+In addition to serving New England and upstate New York, Massachusetts-based Polar Corp. sells its beverages in limited areas of Ohio, Pennsylvania, North and South Carolina, Minnesota, Georgia, and Florida.

 Mergers and Acquisitions

 Polar Corp. in 2011 acquired the Deep South beverage manufacturing plant in Fitzgerald, Georgia, from grocer Winn-Dixie.
 The facility makes Chek brand carbonated soft drinks, which Polar Corp. continues to supply to the grocery chain under a five-year supply agreement between the two companies.
 The acquisition furthers Polar Corp.'s southern growth strategy.

 Part of Polar Corp.'s business strategy is keeping its finger on the pulse of the industry.
 Rather than join beverage makers, such as Texas-based Buddha's Brew and its slightly alcoholic Kombucha drink, Polar Corp. has partnered with Frontier Beverage, based in Tennessee, to distribute Unwind, a 100% alcohol-free drink made using calming ingredients, such as melatonin and valerian root.